Pucker Up

-Pucker Up is the second album by American disco act Lipps, Inc with Cynthia Johnson on lead vocals.
-The album was released in 1980 on Casablanca Records.
+Pucker Up is the second studio album by American disco act Lipps Inc. The album was released in 1980 on Casablanca Records.
 The album contains the minor hit "How Long", a cover of the 1974 hit by Ace, reaching number 4 on the U.S. dance chart and number 29 on the U.S. soul singles chart.
 It was not as successful as the group's previous album.

+Critical reception

+Pucker Up received mixed reviews from critics.
+AllMusic's Amy Hanson said "Unfortunately, that one song (How Long) is the album, and the rest just pales in its wake.
+And, if the truth were to be told, the album itself pales in the wake of "Funkytown".
+Sometimes it's better to be remembered as a one-hit wonder."